-Travel Tip: In Mexico, as well as everywhere I travel, I always carry a credit card with a large limit and low fees in case of emergency.
+Travel Tip: In Mexico and everywhere I travel, I always carry a credit card with a large limit and low fees in case of an emergency.
 You can compare credit cards to use for travel emergencies online.

-I arrived in Puerto Vallarta after 12 hours, and a string of three flights from Medellin.
-I was greeted by Christine and Drew Gilbert, their son Cole, and new daughter Stella.
+I arrived in Puerto Vallarta after 12 hours and a string of three flights from Medellin.
+I was greeted by Christine and Drew Gilbert, their son Cole, and their new daughter Stella.

-There are few things I appreciate more than someone waiting to greet me at an airport, whether it's friends or family, or even the occasional tour guide holding my name up on a sign.
+There are few things I appreciate more than someone waiting to greet me at an airport, whether it's friends or family or even the occasional tour guide holding my name on a sign.

-All the normal stresses associated with arriving in a strange and foreign city disappear.
+All the everyday stresses of arriving in a strange and foreign city disappear.

-We hopped in the minivan Drew drove down from the US, and drove to the local Mega supermarket, which was immense.
+We hopped in the minivan Drew drove from the U.S. and went to the local Mega supermarket, which was immense.
 Along the way, we passed Walmart and Sam's Club on the highway.

-The US business influence was clear and present here, which is not something I'm use to living in Medellin.
+The U.S. business influence was clear and present here, which is not something I'm used to living in Medellin.

 After picking up groceries, we drove a bit further north on the highway, turned off onto a dirt road for a few blocks, and arrived at their house in Bucerias, a town thirty minutes north of Puerto Vallarta with far fewer beach resorts.

-The house is surrounded by walls and metal gates, which act as both protection from the outside, as well as a way to keep Cole and the dogs inside.
+The house is surrounded by walls and metal gates, which act as both protection from the outside and a way to keep Cole and the dogs inside.

 Built by an expat, it was colorfully painted, with large, flower-filled trees winding their way up the surrounding walls.

-I quickly learned my first priority was to give Cole attention, lots of it.
+I quickly learned my priority was to give Cole attention, lots of it.

 The first evening was spent eating guacamole, drinking Pacifico beers, and catching up on their outdoor patio.

-The entire harbor is surrounded by restaurants, which would make for an excellent happy hour and nightlife scene, only it was a ghost town.
+The entire harbor is surrounded by restaurants, which would make for a great happy hour and nightlife scene, only it was a ghost town.

-I ordered fish tacos, which were good, but kind of dry.
+I ordered fish tacos, and they were good but dry.
 Another day, I'd get my hands on far juicier ones in Old Vallarta.
 But it didn't matter, not really.

-I was in Mexico, sipping cervezas, overlooking a beautiful marina filled with yachts.
-This was the good life.
+I was in Mexico, sipping beer, overlooking a beautiful marina filled with yachts.
+This was the life.

-My next taxi took me all the way down to the Zona Romantica, an older area of Puerto Vallarta currently ranked the #1 Thing to Do on TripAdvisor.
+My next taxi took me down to the Zona Romantica, an older area of Puerto Vallarta ranked the #1 Thing to Do on TripAdvisor.

-As you can tell from the photos, the beach isn't very wide, but it's certainly scenic, with the mountains acting as a backdrop to the hotels.
+As you can tell from the photos, the beach isn't wide, but it's undoubtedly scenic, with the mountains acting as a backdrop to the hotels.

 From the pier, I began to casually walk the length of the Malecon, shopping for a more stylish hat to replace the $3 Yankees cap I bought in a pinch weeks earlier.

-It was in the center of Old Vallarta that I saw a sign explaining why you always see churches in the main plazas of Latin pueblos and cities (at least those established by the Spanish).
+In the center of Old Vallarta, I saw a sign explaining why you always see churches in the main plazas of Latin pueblos and cities (at least those established by the Spanish).

-The planners were following a decree by King Phillip II in 1573 which stated symbols of political and religious power should face a central square.
+The planners followed a decree by King Phillip II in 1573, which stated that symbols of political and religious power should face a central square.